R24HIRA/R24HIRA/README.md

-🌐 Curious Mind | 🧠 Lifelong Learner | 💬 Here for the Good Takes
+🌐 Curious Mind | 🧠 Lifelong Learner

 I’m into tech, Machine Learning, AI, and the occasional rabbit hole.
 Trying to make sense of the world one thread at a time.